Tolunaykns/React-Porftolio/README.md

 ```bash
 npm install
 ```
-After that you should run the server.
+Then you should run the server.
 ```bash
 npm run dev
 ```